4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 ## Cookie Persistence

 **Note:** I refer to a browser writing cookies locally as 'cookies persisting.'
-The third function of this module specifically addresses this and is really only used within the Spawn Driver Function.
+The third function of this module specifically addresses this and is really only used within the Spawn Driver function.

 **Chrome's Interval:** Cookies persistence must be asserted due to Google Chrome's 30-second interval when writing cookies to its 'Cookies' file.
 After a login is successful via a Driver, a Session will query the relevant instance's JSON service repeatedly until a status code 200 is returned.
 This is to ensure subsequent Sessions may immediately import these cookies so as to communicate with ServiceNow via JSON.